 The anticipated outcome of the BSPS program will be centered on the expected ability for the graduates to secure positions in pharmacy schools/colleges, other professional schools, and graduate schools.
 This BSPS program presents various career path opportunities that include entry-level technical positions in the pharmaceutical and biotechnology industry; graduate education in pharmaceutical, medical, and basic sciences; and post-baccalaureate professional education in pharmacy, medicine, law, and business.
-A value-added objective of the AUHS BSPS program is the offer of practical experience through internship programs in industry (available in the United States and globally as part of the AUHS strategic goals regarding globalization of pharmaceutical education and research), government agencies, and on-campus research laboratories.
+A value-added objective of the AUHS BSPS program is the offer of practical experience through internship programs in industry (available in the United States and globalization of pharmaceutical education and research), government agencies, and on-campus research laboratories.

 Follow the university's general admissions requirements for baccalaureate degree (p.
-46)
+44)